What is Campus 1871?

 When will I be notified on whether I’ve been accepted or not?

-Applicants will be notified of the status of their acceptance by the first week of March.
+Applicants will be notified of the status of their acceptance at the end of February 2020.